XiamLiTechnologies/SLF4J-Color/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue)
 ![Maintenance](https://img.shields.io/maintenance/yes/2020.svg)

 Simple Logging Implementation for SLF4J, similar to SLF4J-Simple, but with ANSI colors supported.

-As this is just made for rapid development, you don't need to configure anything.
+As this is just made for rapid prototyping, you don't need to configure anything.
 The default log level is DEBUG (which can be changed using ```SLF4JColor.setDefaultLogLevel```).

-The shaded JAR also includes slf4j - meaning you don't need to import/shade it explicitly.
+The shaded JAR is built with the SLF4J API, therefore you don't need to explicitly import it.

-Therefore, this project is **NOT** for production but only used in development and then later replaced with e.g. a implementation that supports logging to files.
+Because of all of this, this project is **not** intended for production use, but rather in local prototyping and development.

 ## Requirements

-It's made for use with Java 11 or later.
+It's built against Java 17.

-If you don't wanna build it yourself, you can use JitPack.io:
+If you don't want to build it yourself, you can use JitPack.io;

 Add the JitPack repository to your build file:

 ```xml
 <repositories>
     <repository>